BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-un-manager.md

 **Jack Skeels:** Are you just trying to make things bad?
 Every manager is trying to do a good job and most managers love the idea that they could be helpful.
 The problem is in a way, it's server too many cooks in the kitchen thing too much help in getting the job done is not helping to get the job done.

-**Jack Skeels:** That's the key idea behind unmanaged.
+**Jack Skeels:** That's the key idea behind UNMANAGED.
 And I opened with a vignette like that, where we talk about.
 A huge project that I was, that I happened to take over when it was just about full disaster mode.
 And literally the way we saved the project was to relieve the project of over managing.
-That's the idea of unmanaged.
+That's the idea of UNMANAGED.

 ### [00:10:38] The Role of a Manager